PelleLille/hsl-docs/about.rst

 Type system

 	HSL is a "dynamically-typed programming language".
-Featuring numbers, strings and associative arrays.
+Featuring numbers, strings, associative arrays and functions.

 Scoping

 	Variables are function scoped, in addition to the global scope.
 Functions are available in all scopes (and registered at compile time).
 Scoping may be changed with the `global` keyword.